ranma/arm-mcu/README.txt

        ARM microcontrollers.
 C++ container classes may or may not fit.
        Added system tick timer services, including millisleep() and sleep().
+     * 8 May 2015 -- Fixed a bug in device_write_cooked().
+Added code to
+       device.c to honor O_RDONLY, O_WRONLY flags.
+Moved I/O syscall
+       definitions from syscalls.c to device.c, where they are aliased to device_xxxx() functions.
+This eliminates an unnecessary function call for each syscall operation.

 Git Repository